Yuzu Ichandrin

 Latin Name: Citrus junos

-Site and Soil: Full sun preferred; well-drained soil
+Site and Soil: Full sun; well-drained soil

 Rootstock: 1-gallon trees on Flying Dragon; larger sizes on C-35